Willyb15/Algorithms/README.md

 # Algorithms Solved Using JavaScript
-##Algorithms from class/interweb solved using JavaScript.
+##Algorithms and other problems discussed on in the class at Digital Crafts  in addition to a few from the interweb solved using JavaScript.
-##Weekly "Hacker Track" Code Challenges
+##Weekly Digital Crafts "Hacker Track" Code Challenges are stored in the
 ####Want access to these from Hub of Gits